-Craftsmanship Quarterly is the first venture of The Craftsmanship Initiative.
-Our mission is to explore how the principles of master craftsmanship can inform the future of creativity, invention, and sustainability.
+Craftsmanship Quarterly is the lead venture of The Craftsmanship Initiative.
+Our mission is to explore how the principles of master craftsmanship can inform the future of creativity, invention, and global sustainability.

-To inspire you to consider such achievements, we use these pages to focus on individuals who have already exhibited unusual levels of mastery.
+We begin, in our magazine, with individuals who are pushing the boundaries of what can be done with their own two hands.
 Some of these people can be found in dusty, old-world shops scattered across the globe, others in gleaming laboratories and manufacturing plants chasing the newest of the new.
 Yet in each case, their work, and often their lives too, illuminate what we call the architecture of excellence.

 That architecture arises, we’ve discovered, from a set of principles that often get forgotten these days.
 At its base is a deep well of knowledge, an eye for detail, and a commitment to quality before profit.
 It finishes with a capacity for shrewd experimentation and a determination, sometimes even an obsession, to create something, as the old saying goes, that is built to last.